Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-07 - Makefile and file handlings
 Reorganized to make a makefile with run, compile, test targets.
 Worked on abstracting out opening/closing files with wrapper functions.

+### 2025-01-08 - Reading files into a buffer
+Created new functions that can read the current file into a buffer and display it